 Bear season in Game Zone 1, the northern portions of Oconee, Pickens and Greenville counties, is unchanged from years past.
 Hunters in Game Zone 1 have a one week still hunting season from Oct.
 17 – 23 and a one week party dog season from Oct.
 24 – 30.

 Hunters in the Pee Dee and Grand Strand area have opportunities to bear hunt, as well.

 A portion of Game Zone 4, including Horry, Georgetown, Marion and Williamsburg counties will open for still hunting only (no dogs) on Oct.
 17, and the season will potentially run until Oct.
 30.

 A harvest quota of 30 bears has been set for this area.
 If the quota is met before Oct.
 30, a season closure notice will be sent out.

 Hunters are responsible for monitoring season status and all harvested bears must be reported by midnight on day of harvest.
-Hunters can report harvested bears or check the season status by calling: 1-844-721-2327 or by going to http://www.dnr.sc.gov/bearcheck.
+Hunters can report harvested bears or check the season status by going to https://www.dnr.sc.gov/bearcheck.